Eligibility Criteria for Applicants

 Harrington Scholar-Innovator Project Types

-The goal of the Harrington Scholar-Innovator Grant Program is to advance physician-scientist-initiated projects aimed at clinical introduction of new medicines (drugs or biologics).
-The specific focus of eligible projects includes fundamental discovery (elucidation of novel targets), novel drugs and biologics or drug-device combinations.
+The goal of the Harrington Scholar-Innovator Program is to advance physician-scientist-initiated projects aimed at clinical introduction of new medicines (drugs or biologics).
+The specific focus of eligible projects includes fundamental discovery (elucidation of novel targets and leads) or development of novel drugs or biologics or drug-device combinations.

-The Harrington Grant Application Submission and Selection Process
+The Harrington Scholar-Innovator Award Selection Process and Dates

 Confidentiality in the Application Process